notarock/portfolio-ng/site/content/about.en.md

 ![Me](https://avatars0.githubusercontent.com/u/25652765?s=460&v=4)

 Roch D'Amour, admirer of free software and automation.
-I realized some cool projects in my spare time, and I have accumulated several contributions to some free projects over time.
+I realized some cool projects in my spare time, and I have accumulated several contributions to open-source projects over time.

 When I use a computer, I spend most of my time inside a terminal.
 It explains why my website looks like one.
 _It just feels like home_.